Using the Best Format and Size for Your Image

 On desktop, the aspect of the notifications may change depending on your users' browser and OS:

-MacOS: Recent versions of Chrome, Firefox and Microsoft Edge use MacOS' native notification format, that doesn't support images yet.
+MacOS: Recent versions of Chrome, Firefox and Microsoft Edge use MacOS' native notification format, which doesn't support images yet.

 You can easily preview your message on different OS' and browsers from the campaign editor to make sure it will be displayed correctly: